Basic usage

 Next, add the dependencies.
 For example, to add Gtk as a dependency:

 This will add the Gtk bindings to the application's compile and runtime classpath.
-Other libraries, like webkit, gst, adw and gtksourceview can be included likewise.
+Other libraries, like webkit, gstreamer, adw and gtksourceview can be included likewise.
 The complete list of available libraries is available here.

 Application code